enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 should again get explicitly checked). ``reconstructed_axis`` is used to specify if the fields are reconstructed.
 A value of -1 means that the fields are cell-centered.
-A value of 0, 1, or 2 means that the fields are reconstructed and they only contain valid values at x, y, or z faces.
+A value of 0, 1, or 2 means that the fields are reconstructed and they only contain valid values on the interior x, y, or z faces of the mesh block.

 For a barotropic equation of state, this nominally does nothing, while for a non-barotropic equation of state, this nominally just computes